-Some of my favorite local-colour type of experiences have been in tiny places like Pitões das Júnias (pop.
+Some of my favorite local-color type of experiences have been in tiny places like Pitões das Júnias (pop.
 161) or Podence (pop.
-252), where I saw the Caretos de Podence, colorful masked Carnival characters pretending to terrorize festival goers for Entrudo Chocalheiro — referred to as “the most authentic carnival in Portugal” (see also the Entrudo de Lazarim).
+252), where I saw the Caretos de Podence, colorful masked Carnival characters pretending to terrorize festival-goers for Entrudo Chocalheiro — referred to as “the most authentic carnival in Portugal” (see also the Entrudo de Lazarim).

 There’s a wonderful directory for villages in Portugal that I consult regularly and which is also in English: http://www.aldeiasportugal.pt

 In Portugal, the very regional dishes — especially the ones that don’t travel well — receive little attention in the rest of the country.
 For example, bolo do caco from Madeira, made with sweet potato and traditionally baked on a volcanic stone, is a rarity on the mainland.
 It is irresistible when piping hot and slathered with garlic butter.
 Recipe-wise, it can certainly be replicated — I’ve seen it recently in Porto — but without the volcanic stone, something is missing from the original.
 (Those who favor wood-fired pizza over oven-baked pizza, you’ll know what I mean.)